openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 ### Discover Smart Home Devices

 If you want to discover your smart home devices you need to activate it in the 'Amazon Account' thing.
 Devices from other skills can be discovered too.
+See section *Smart Home Devices* below for more information.

 ## First Steps